Simple Kidney Cysts

 Simple kidney cysts usually don’t affect kidney function unless they block the flow of blood or urine.

 How are simple kidney cysts diagnosed?

 It is important to distinguish simple kidney cysts from complex cysts.
 Complex cysts might be cancerous.
 They usually need to be removed.
-For this reason, your healthcare provider might order medical imaging tests like:
+For this reason, your provider might order medical imaging tests like:

 - Kidney ultrasound

 A radiologist will look at these images to see if your kidney cyst is simple or complex.
 Healthcare providers sometimes rate cysts with the Bosniak CT system.
-It places cysts into 5 categories, which are I, II, II-F, III, and IV.
+It places cysts into five categories, which are I, II, II-F, III, and IV.
 The categories are based on complexity and possible malignancy.
 If your cyst is ranked a category I cyst, you probably won’t need any more imaging.
 Kidney cysts with higher ratings might need more imaging or treatment.
 Category IV cysts are most often linked with cancer.

-Your healthcare provider will also check for other conditions that may be causing the cysts.
+Your provider will also check for other conditions that may be causing the cysts.
 If the diagnosis is still unclear after medical imaging, you might need to have genetic testing.
 It can help rule out other conditions, such as polycystic kidney disease.